moba15/ioBroker.hiob/docs/en/value.md

 ![webview](img/../../de/img/app_create_value_done.png)

-- Add the widget to a screen and use it to control a data point.
+- Add the widget to a screen and use it to control a state.
 Long press on the widget so that the pop-up window opens in which the value can be changed.

 ![webview](img/../../de/img/app_create_value_done.png)
 ![webview](img/../../de/img/app_create_value_done.png)